al-caveman/cavemancms/content_raw/beard/article.md

 #beard beard

-You don't grow beard, nor that you shave it.
-It's rather that the beard lets you grow on it.
-Likewise, when you become too decadent to deserve such honour, the beard shaves you off --- the _beard_ is eternal.
+You don't grow _beard_, nor that you shave _him_.
+It's rather that _beard_ lets you grow on him.
+Likewise, when you become too decadent to deserve such honour, _beard_ shaves you off --- _beard_ is eternal.

 [!beardpic][!trudeaupic]